-- We identify and assess potential risk areas in our supply chains.
+- We identify and assess potential risk areas in our business and our supply chains, as described below.
 The Group Compliance Manager is responsible for Modern Slavery Risk Assessment. - Where practical, we mitigate the risk of slavery and human trafficking occurring in our supply chains. - We monitor potential risk areas in our supply chains. - We protect whistle blowers. - We ensure a high level of understanding of the risks of modern slavery and human trafficking in our business by providing training to all relevant staff. - When incidents of Modern Slavery are identified in regions from which we purchase wine, we make specific enquiries of our suppliers in those regions.